Rulo

 How it shows up on video

-Watch the racquet path through contact: a rulo shows the face brushing upward and closing through the ball, with a long, extended follow-through, versus the flatter, driving path of a standard smash.
+Watch the racquet path through contact.
+This means a rulo shows the face brushing upward and closing through the ball, with a long, extended follow-through, versus the flatter.
+This drives path of a standard smash.
 Also check net clearance height — a rulo typically crosses with noticeably more margin than a flat smash from the same lob.

 Common mistakes

-• Treating the swing like a flat smash and adding pace instead of topspin, producing a shot that sails long without the safety margin the rulo is meant to provide.
+- Treating the swing like a flat smash and adding pace instead of topspin.
+This produces a shot that sails long without the safety margin the rulo is meant to provide.

-• Aiming the rulo at the center of the court instead of a player's body or feet, giving the net pair a comfortable, centered ball to defend.
+- Aiming the rulo at the center of the court instead of a player's body or feet.
+This gives the net pair a comfortable, centered ball to defend.

 In SwingVantage Motion Lab

-Motion Lab reads racquet path and face angle through the overhead swing, distinguishing the up-and-through brushing motion that produces rulo topspin from the flatter, driving path of a standard smash, and flags when a rulo attempt is being hit with insufficient topspin to justify the safer swing.
+Motion Lab reads racquet path and face angle through the overhead swing, distinguishing the up-and-through brushing motion that produces rulo topspin from the flatter.
+This drives path of a standard smash, and flags when a rulo attempt is being hit with insufficient topspin to justify the safer swing.

 Frequently asked questions